 This website was originally conceived as an "interactive painting".
 It was inspired by my reverence for history and nostalgia as manifested by my own collection of small wooden and metal boxes, combined with an increasing interest in the effects of digital technologies on our aesthetic and sociological experience.

 Through photographing boxes, painting boxes from direct observation and from photographs, taking photographs of paintings, altering the digital photographs through controlled and random computer processes, and inviting visitors to reconfigure these options ad infinitum, I hope to bring attention to the increasingly layered simulacra of experience.
-The internet has usurped small boxes as the new repository of emotional relics such as letters, photographs, and documents--the most important sociological phenomena of human history.
+The internet has of course usurped small boxes as the new repository of emotional relics such as letters, photographs, and documents.
 How will these changes effect our perceptions of space and ownership?

 For more about me, Joe Hedges, including images of recent paintings of boxes, please visit www.joehedges.com.
 Additional coding by Troy McQuinn.

 Note that internet browsers are increasingly wary of glitched image files.
 Thus, images that had previously been visible are now displayed as broken links.
 For now I have chosen to keep these browser-generated broken link icons as they function as images as well.